Director's Message

 In the bygone era when the Institute was founded, when people got their news from newspapers and the three major networks, the Institute was a trailblazer in the ideas business by designing a novel format to bring expert analysis directly to the desks of policymakers and journalists before the close of the news cycle—our innovative "PolicyWatch/PeaceWatch" series, which was distributed by fax to offices across Washington.
 Today, with fax machines going the way of the mimeograph and the typewriter, the Institute is once again taking a leap into new technology to provide our principal consumers—policymakers, journalists, diplomats, and experts, from here and abroad—with the most up-to-date analysis and ideas as quickly and efficiently as possible.

 This new website is part of that process of innovation.
 It joins new initiatives to provide live broadcasts of Institute events via webcast, the increased accessibility of archived video of past events, and the expansion of the Institute's presence on social media sites such as Facebook and Twitter.
-I urge you to take advantage of the opportunities technology provides to obtain our latest research by email and through our RSS feed.
+I urge you to take advantage of the opportunities technology provides to subscribe to receive obtain our latest research by email.

 Robert Satloff